 A study published in the Journal of the American Geriatrics Society found that tai chi showed the potential to enhance cognitive function in older adults, especially in the realm of executive function, which manages cognitive processes such as planning, working memory, attention, problem solving, and verbal reasoning.
 That may be because tai chi, a martial art that involves slow, focused movements, requires learning and memorizing new skills and movement patterns.

 Dr. McGinnis recommends establishing exercise as a habit, almost like taking a prescription medication.
 And since several studies have shown that it takes about six months to start reaping the cognitive benefits of exercise, he reminds you to be patient as you look for the first results — and to then continue exercising for life.

 Aim for a goal of exercising at a moderate intensity — such as brisk walking — for 150 minutes per week.
 Start with a few minutes a day, and increase the amount by five or 10 minutes every week until you reach your goal.

-For more information on the importance of exercise and tips for developing an effective workout routine, buy the Workout Workbook, a Special Health Report from Harvard Medical School.
+For additional advice and tips to help you get the most from your workouts, read the Workout Workbook, a Special Health Report from Harvard Medical School.

 Image: monkeybusinessimages/Getty Images